-Multiply your total sales by 3.6% for GST purposes and by 7.3% for QST purposes.
+Multiply your total sales by 3.6% for GST purposes and by 5.9% for QST purposes.

-• Calculate the taxes on your other taxable sales
+Calculate the taxes on your other taxable sales

-Add to the previous amount the GST collected on sales not included in calculating your taxable sales (for example, on sales of real property and certain capital property) and the tax you have to remit for a change in use of capital property.
+Add to the previous amount the GST collected on sales not included in calculating your taxable sales (for example, on sales of immovables and certain capital property) and the tax you have to remit in respect of a change in use of capital property.
 Repeat this step for the QST.